-Can Lack of Sleep Cause Fever Questions and Answers
+Can Lack of Sleep Cause You to Feel Cold Questions and Answers

 We all know about the importance of sleep, but many people don’t know just how much a lack of sleep affects the body.
 Could it even cause fever or make us more susceptible to it?
-Read on for Koala® Center for Sleep & TMJ Disorders’ Q&A on the subject!
+Read on for Koala® Center For Sleep & TMJ Disorders’ Q&A on the subject!
 Please call us for more information or book an appointment online.
-We have 10 clinic locations.
+We have 8 clinic locations.
 We Serve Patients From All Over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Columbia MO, Kansas City MO, Albuquerque NM, Brewster NY, El Paso TX, Wausau WI.
+Locations in Bloomington IL, Peoria/Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.

 Can lack of sleep affect body temperature?